filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Thereafter, power can be either *active* or *inactive* as defined in {{<sref storage_mining_subsystem>}}.

-In-deal or not does not determine whether power is active or inactive.
-Power has to come from active in-deal data.
-Active Power comes from deal data in Active sectors (and hence the deals are also active).
-Inactive Power comes from data in Committed, Recovering and Failing sectors.
-Miners still need to maintain pledge collateral for Inactive Power.
+It is important to remember that storage contributing to power and storage state are orthogonal notions.
+Specifically, power comes from storage being used in live-deals in active sectors (as opposed to non-deal active storage or in-deal inactive storage).

+Miners need to maintain pledge collateral for both active and inactive in-deal storage.

 {{<label tickets>}}
 ## Tickets